How to Safely Ground A Portable Generator (Step By Step)

 I thoroughly believe in having a generator.

 But I lived through an ice storm in 2013 and my house didn’t have power for 8 days.
-After a day of roughing it for a day, I was fortunate enough to have somewhere else to go.
+After a day of roughing it, I was fortunate enough to have somewhere else to go.

 Many people don’t have that luxury.
 And they are stuck in their homes, desperately trying to find a way to stay warm.
-But with the information and the cautions above, you’ll know what to do if you decide on a generator.
+But with the information and warnings provided above, you’ll know what to do should you decide to buy a generator.

 Thanks for reading.
-I hope wherever you are, you are warm and toasty.
-And why not check out the related articles below?
+I hope you’re warm and toasty wherever you are.
+Since you’re already here, why not check out the related articles below?